stazay/excel_extractor/README.md

 All datetime objects are being cleaned to the "dd/mm/yyyy" format (see datetime).
 After each entry extracted, a print statement will be made.

- 4. Extract relevant data from workbook_2 to dataframe (df), and then extract relevant data from workbook_3 via queried_column: "D" in sheet_index: "2", and then extract relevant data from workbook_3 via queried_column: "C" in sheet_index: "3".
+ 4. Extract relevant data from workbook_2, sheet_index: "2", specifically from queried_columns: "A" and "F".
+Next, extract relevant data from workbook_3, sheet_index: "2", queried_column: "D".
+If there is no match found in workbook_3 then extract relevant data from workbook_3, sheet_index: "3" via queried_column: "C".
 ````
 extract_additional_data_to_df(
 df=df,